hamabaha2/HomeLynk_PowerWizard/README.md

 *) HTML file is stored separately.
 It is called setuppage.h.
 When running on Arduino IDE, the setup file needs to be included in a separate tab.
 We do this by clicking on the top right chevron and then we get a comment to add file name.
 We have to name it setuppage.h, then the software will call for the raw file as an include.

+*) If the HTTP header is a POST, then continue until you see submit=Submit instead of double empty lines.

+*) Algorithm for taking in parameters: 1) Search for &Password, and carve out from position 7 (skipping Email=) and until that &Password.
+2) Search for &dvc_group= and take section from &Password= position to this position, ... etc.